Compare · Property-data alternative

 BatchLeads (from the BatchService family that also runs BatchSkipTracing) is built for real-estate investors who work lists: pull properties by equity, absentee ownership, pre-foreclosure, or vacancy; stack the lists; skip-trace the owners; push SMS and mail campaigns.
 As list infrastructure, it's one of the strongest products in its category.

 The problem is what the list can and can't know.
 Public-record data describes the parcel and the owner's finances — it has no idea what condition the roof is in.
 For a roofer, that's the entire question.
-Roofbird answers it directly: AI vision scans every residential roof in your service area from satellite imagery, scores visible condition signals (granule loss, tonal variation, aging, material), overlays NOAA storm exposure, and ranks the results by replacement likelihood.
+Roofbird answers it directly: AI vision reads every residential roof in your service area from satellite imagery AND ground-level Street View — the street-level read catching side-visible wear a top-down tile can't, like granule loss on the slope face, algae streaking, and curling shingles — scores the visible condition signals, overlays NOAA storm exposure, and ranks the results by replacement likelihood.

 Both products end at a contactable owner.
 BatchLeads gets there through database filters you configure; Roofbird gets there through a model that actually looked at the roof.
 If your buyer is a distressed seller, filters win.
 If your buyer is a homeowner with a failing or storm-hit roof, only one of these tools can see it.